Share

 Functionality testing: If your iteration does what it’s meant to do.

-Usability testing: Tests with representative users like end-customers to evaluate if the functionality fits their needs.
+Usability testing: Tests with representative users to evaluate whether the functionality fits their needs.

-A/B testing: Comparing your new iteration with the previous iteration to figure out if there are any performance improvements or changes.
+A/B testing: Comparing your new iteration with the previous iteration to identify any performance improvements or changes.

 Once you’re satisfied with your testing results, consider presenting them to your project stakeholders, internal teams, or customers for them to provide feedback to take into the next iteration.